AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 As the number of consumers increases and users’ data accumulates daily, data explosion is no surprise.
 Companies get help from data collection and analytics to catch up on their sales, customer insights, or brand reputation.
 However, even though voice data is the most direct feedback businesses receive from customers, they usually overlook its importance.

-To better understand how customers evaluate products & services, we explain how to analyze the sentiment in audio files and the top three methods companies can implement.
+To better understand how customers evaluate products & services, explore how to analyze the sentiment in audio files and the top three methods companies can implement:

 What is audio sentiment analysis?